Chew/TARDIS-Docs/docs/destination-terminal.md

 The Destination Terminal is an alternative way to set a time travel location.
 You can place a sign inside the TARDIS and use the `/tardis update terminal` command to add a Destination Terminal, or use the button in the TARDIS [Control Menu](control-menu).

-To use the Destination Terminal, right-click it to open the inventory based GUI.
+To use the Destination Terminal, right-click it to open an inventory based GUI or Minecraft dialog (see below).
 You will see a screen like the one below.
 The basic functions of the GUI are the same as when using the repeaters on the TARDIS console — you can set the `x` and `z` coordinates, a distance multiplier, and a world type.
 The Destination Terminal also lets you select the TARDIS submarine mode for travelling under water.